AlonaPashko/Structures/README.md

 Added Demo class with methods for finding the maximum and minimum value in a collection of integers.
 Implemented a delegate that returns the maximum integer value in a collection.

+Added some classes for learn delegates, events and lambda-expressions.